indigo423/opennms.org/user/pages/05.blog/2018-11-02-notify-signal/item.md

 </command>
 ```

-As first argument for the `signal-cliw.sh` script is the *Mobile Phone* number used from a configure OpenNMS user.
+As first argument for the `signal-cliw.sh` script is the *Mobile Phone* number used from a configured OpenNMS user.
-The second argument we pass with `-nm` a short message text to our script which is configured in the the notification itself.
+The second argument we pass with `-nm` is a short message text to our script which is configured in the the notification itself.
 Restart OpenNMS so the changes will be applied.

 **Step 5: Create a new Destination Path which uses Signal**